0nix/ggj21/twine/evidence_questioning.md

 Sessler continues to stay silent, Bayer tuts and shakes his head in disgust.

 "It is, Lieutenant.
 What we have here is an illegal book.
-There is merit in pursuing that investigative line through our current surveillance, it would concern us where Hassel got that book.
+There is merit in pursuing that investigative line through our current surveillance.
+It would concern us where Hassel got that book.
 They are a clear and present enemy."
 Sergeant Bayer says, in that sort of manner when you announce you're done discussing a topic.

 Lieutenant Sessler disagrees.
 "And I say, get him right now to an interrogation chamber, and we'll know right away."